-Divine Mercy University is authorized under National Council for State Authorization Reciprocity Agreements (NC-SARA) to offer online degree programs to students in any of the 47 NC-SARA member states.
+Divine Mercy University is authorized under the National Council for State Authorization Reciprocity Agreements (NC-SARA) to offer online degree programs to students in 49 states (all but California), the District of Columbia, Puerto Rico and the U.S. Virgin Islands are members of SARA.
 Prospective students for the M.S. in Psychology and/or M.S. in Counseling programs can check the NC-SARA website for assurance of their state's participation.